-In follow up to the previous question (pg.
-74), the upper image again illustrates the colonies recovered from the blood culture bottle.
-The colonies are small, transluscent, gray-yellow, and surrounded by a wide zone of beta hemolysis.
+The upper image again illustrates the colonies recovered from the blood culture bottle.
+The colonies are small, translucent, gray-yellow, and surrounded by a broad zone of beta hemolysis.
 The size of the colonies compared to the zones of hemolysis suggests a group A Streptococcus.

 The susceptibility to bacitracin (zone of inhibition around the "A" disk in the lower image) is virtually diagnostic of a group A Streptococcus.

-The absence of a zone of inhibition around the sulfamethoxazole/trimethoprim (SXT) disk indicates resitance to sulfamethoxazole/trimethoprim.
-SXT resistance is also shared by group B streptococci, which are, however, resistant to bacitracin.
-The resistance to SXT is used for the primary recovery of groups A and B streptococci from specimens with mixed culture.
-Their resistance allows them to selectively grow out from contaminating bacteria that are inhibited by this antibiotic.
+The absence of a zone of inhibition around the sulfamethoxazole/trimethoprim (SXT) disk indicates resistance to this antibiotic.
+Group B streptococci, which are resistant to bacitracin, also share SXT resistance.
+SXT resistance is used primarily to recover groups A and B streptococci from specimens with mixed culture.
+Their resistance allows them to grow from contaminating bacteria selectively inhibited by this antibiotic.